 The partial death of the stretch and an RMD holiday because of Covid-19 in 2020 means opportunity for full and/or partial conversions this year.
 First, a caveat.
 Roth conversions are not a slam dunk and they should not be done by everyone.
 It is not a one size fits all and each individual situation should be analyzed with specifics.

-Some of the reasons to convert may be:
+Some of the reasons to do a Roth IRA conversion may be:

 - Taxpayers have favorable tax attributes such as net operating losses, tax credits, no income or large charitable contributions, and/or